isachenko-andrii/Brazilian-E-Commerce-Sales-Inventory-Optimization/README.md

 For older versions (INDEX + MATCH used)
 https://docs.google.com/spreadsheets/d/1iRc6Vj5kr9cEDyhsMmvyFtzySWG2HWmPqqLPvuMe1vY/edit?usp=sharing

+**The project follows the international date standard ISO 8601 (YYYY-MM-DD), which is critical for the correct processing of data in input formulas.**

 2. Access the Dataset
 If you wish to see the raw data, download it from Kaggle:
 [Kaggle: Brazilian E-Commerce Public Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)